 While Little India was originally a British colonial enclave, due to its proximity to a race course, it later became a centre of buffalo trading because of its riverside location.
 As buffalo trading was primarily an Indian trade, many Indian families began to settle in the area.

-The first thing to do in Little India is head to the Sri Veeramakaliamman Temple on Serangoon Road.
-Built in 1855, this is one of the oldest temples in Singapore and is dedicated to the Goddess Kali.
+Visit the Sri Veeramakaliamman Temple on Serangoon Road, which was built in 1855, making it one of the oldest temples in Singapore.
 The stunning architecture is unmissable, providing an excellent orientation point in Little India.

 A vibrantly painted two-story building in Little India, featuring a mix of bright colors like yellow, red, blue, and green.
 The intricate wooden shutters and decorative eaves showcase the area's rich cultural heritage.